djthapa22/Project_3_G5/README.md

 # Traveling to Minneapolis?
 We'll find your perfect AirBnB!

 ## Description
-For this project, we are analyizing.....
+For this project, our group decided to analyze the AirBnB data within the greater Twin Cities area.
+We wanted to understand how we could use an online datasource (API) to extract data and complete the following steps of ETL:

+* Extraction:
+* Transform
+* Load

 ## Getting Started